Yashvi10/Yashvi10/README.md

 Hi there!
-I'm Yashvi Lad, a graduate student at Dalhousie University, Halifax, Nova Scotia.
-CHARUSAT University, Gujarat, India Alumna.
+I'm Yashvi Lad, a graduate student at Dalhousie University, Halifax, Nova Scotia and Alumna at CHARUSAT University, Gujarat, India.
 - 🔭 A Software Developer and Cloud Engineer.
 - 🌱 I’m currently learning DEFI Protocols and it's implementation in Node.js
 - 📫 I can be reached at: